squisquater/Cryptic-Gray-Fox-Lineages-Secondary-Contact/README.md

-# Genomic analyses of gray fox lineages suggest ancient divergence and recent gene flow across a zone of secondary contact in the Southern Great Plains
+# Genomic analyses of gray fox lineages suggest ancient divergence and gene flow across a zone of secondary contact in the Southern Great Plains

 <img align="right" src="/GrayFox.png" width="400">